“Frankenstein Protein” That Promotes Wound Healing

 According to the researchers, it was observed that the biomaterials were capable of dissolving into liquid form after serving the intended purposes when the body temperature lowers.

 Variety of potential uses

 The ability to combine both ordered and disordered segments to form proteins with one-of-a-kind properties will mean so much in regenerative medicine and tissue engineering.
-It means scientists would be better able to adapt properties of proteins to suit a variety of uses.
+It means scientists would be better able to adapt the properties of proteins to suit a variety of uses.

 “For a skin graft, you might want material that lives in tissue for a year and falls apart,” Pappu said.
 “So we will change the ratio of ordered to disordered regions and change the hysteresis loop.”

 According to Roberts, he and his team noticed the distinctive ability of elastin when investigating it for other uses.
-They plan to make this protein available in the market because there is currently no similar product with such wide range of applications.
+They plan to make this protein available in the market because there is currently no similar product with such a wide range of applications.